 Enhance your accounting career by gaining the skills to investigate fraud with the Master of Science in Accounting degree program with a concentration in forensic accounting.
 You'll learn how forensic accounting principles can be applied in complex financial transactions, such as mergers and acquisitions, bankruptcies and contract disputes.
 You'll also discover how forensic accounting findings are used in court cases to prosecute white-collar criminals.

 At SNHU, you can complete your degree in as few as 15 months at a university with more than an 80-year history of graduating successful business students.
-This 36-credit-minimum degree program is ideal for students with an undergraduate degree in business or accounting.
+This degree program is ideal for students with an undergraduate degree in business or accounting.

 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your master’s in forensic accounting online at SNHU include:

 Acceptance decisions are made on a rolling basis throughout the year for our 5 graduate terms.
 You can apply at any time and get a decision within days of submitting all required materials.
 To apply, simply contact an admission counselor, who can help you explore financial options.
 Your counselor can also walk you through the application process, which involves completing a graduate application ($40 fee) and providing undergraduate transcripts.

 The online forensic accounting program curriculum will provide you with the strong accounting background required for success in this field.
 The content of this program aligns with the Content and Skill Specification Outlines (CSOs/SSOs) set by the American Institute of Certified Public Accountants (AICPA).